pali-english/pali-english.github.io/README.md

 for the purification of vision.
 You all must practice this,
 it is the way to baffle Māra.

+    Eseva maggo natthañño, Dassanassa visuddhiyā;
+        Eseva: this itself, this only
+        maggo: path, way
+        natthañño: there is no other
+        Dassanassa: of vision, of insight
+        visuddhiyā: for the purification, for the clarity

+    Etañhi tumhe paṭipajjatha, Mārassetaṁ pamohanaṁ.
+        Etañhi: indeed this
+        tumhe: you all
+        paṭipajjatha: must practice, should walk
+        Mārassetaṁ: of Mara, this
+        pamohanaṁ: confusion, delusion, to baffle

 Etañhi tumhe paṭipannā,
 dukkhassantaṁ karissatha;